 Is there not a more amazing combination of flavors than in salted caramel?
 Don’t agree with me?

 Uhh, have you tried these salted caramel brownies yet??

 Like these sweet and salty cupcakes and these turbo-charged brownies, this brownie recipe brings together rich chocolate and salted caramel, a topping I don’t ever see myself tiring of.
-And rather than being sandwiched within the brownies (like this recipe), the caramel seeps into the batter, distributing the goodness throughout and keeping the brownies utterly and perfectly fudgy.
+And rather than being sandwiched within the brownies (like these peanut butter caramel filled brownies), the caramel seeps into the batter, distributing the goodness throughout and keeping the brownies utterly and perfectly fudgy.

 After adding a sprinkle of fleur de sel and coarse sugar, which melt onto the warm brownies after baking, these salted caramel brownies are elevated to a completely different level.
 Like, heaven has arrived on earth level.

 Like Joanie loves Chachi level.
 Like…well, after that last one I hope you get my point.
 And if you don’t know who Joanie and Chachi are, please don’t point out how old I am.

 ANYWAY!
 As my first official baked goodie in the new kitchen, these brownies were a smash hit and whether you top them with a scoop of vanilla ice cream or a glorious drizzle of the leftover caramel sauce (or both!), you will not be disappointed – we certainly weren’t!

 Salted Caramel Brownies